 |Site map||Home||Ringing at All Saints||All Saints Ringers||All Saints Tower||Bell restoration Project||Visiting All Saints||Learning to Ring||About Bellringing||History of Ringing||Articles||Links||Diary||Contact us|

-Many interesting people have rung at All Saints.
-Some of them are listed below in the order they first became members.
-The information is mainly drawn from the book Living Heritage, the history of ringing at All Saints
+Many interesting people have rung at All Saints and their stories provide a cross section of the community of All Saints bellringers, and also of the wider ringing community of which it is a part. .
+Some of their stories are presented below in the order they first became members.
+Much of the information here is drawn from the book Living Heritage, the history of ringing at All Saints.

 Albert J Hill was born in Devizes, moved to Hampshire as a child, and then came to Wokingham.
 It’s not clear where he learnt to ring, but it could have been before he came here.
-He was an able ringer, and made a significant impact both at All Saints and in Sonning Deanery, having helped to set up and develop the Society/Branch.
-In 1894 he became the first layman (since 1881) to serve as a Branch representative on the Guild General Committee.
+He was an able ringer and made a significant impact both at All Saints and in the Sonning Deanery Society, which he helped to set up.
+After the Society was absorbed as a branch of the newly formed Oxford Diocesan Guild he became the first layman to serve as a branch representative on the Guild General Committee (in 1894).
 Prior to that, each Branch had a single clerical representative.
-At 24 he became Tower Foreman (22 years earlier than this picture in 1902) and he held the post for 16 years.
+He became Tower Foreman at All Saints when he was 24 (22 years earlier than this picture in 1902) and he held the post for 16 years.
 The band prospered under his leadership – ten of the thirty or so ringers in his charge went on to serve for more than a decade, and some for many decades more.
 He was a blacksmith like his father, and later took up farming.

 Samuel Paice (Sam) was a postman.
-Appropriately his house in Goodchild Road was called ‘Ringwell’.
+Appropriately for a ringer his house in Goodchild Road was called ‘Ringwell’.
 He grew up in Yateley and probably learnt to ring there.
 He moved to Wokingham in his mid twenties (at a time when one in six Wokingham households included someone born elsewhere) and he brought valuable skills to All Saints.
-He was the first member of the All Saints band to ring a peal, in June 1883 at St Paul’s, and also rang in the first peal rung entirely by members of Sonning Deanery, at Sandhurst on 11th March 1899 – only the second peal rung on the bells.
-Sam became Foreman in 1896, and led the band through the augmentation to eight, and the rise in the band's capabilities, including their first peals.
+He was the first member of the All Saints band to ring a peal, in June 1883 at St Paul’s, and he also rang in the first peal rung entirely by Sonning Deanery ringers, at Sandhurst on 11th March 1899, which was only the second peal rung on the bells.
+Sam became Foreman at All Saints in 1896, and led the band through the augmentation to eight and the rise in the band's capabilities, including the first peals by the band.
 He remained Foreman until his death in 1920.
-He represented Sonning Deanery Branch on the Diocesan Guild General Committee for fourteen years.
-In 1905, when the Branch was concerned that quarterly meetings weren’t very effective in promoting change ringing, Sam was one of three people chosen ‘to arrange meetings as seemed most appropriate for this purpose’.
+For fourteen years he represented Sonning Deanery Branch on the Diocesan Guild General Committee, and in 1905, when the Branch was concerned that quarterly meetings weren’t very effective in promoting change ringing, Sam was one of three people chosen ‘to arrange meetings as seemed most appropriate for this purpose’.
 At the 1910 AGM he suggested introducing monthly combined meetings at Branch towers – something that continues to this day – and joined another special committee to make it happen.
 Sam died in 1920, and afterwards the minutes record him modestly as ‘a very great helper to the Branch and ringing generally’.

 ‘Eddie’ Whittingham rang at All Saints for 65 years, from 1903 to 1968, longer than any one else.
 He was a carpenter by trade, and saw active service during the 1914-18 war.
 He was an unexceptional ringer, and only rang the most basic of methods.
 But he finished in fine style, ringing literally to the end of his life on the evening of Monday 20th May 1968.
 The Rector described it like this in his July letter: ‘It is not given to many people to be a regular Church bellringer for more than sixty years, but this was the record of Mr. Edward John Whittingham who passed from this life in the latter part of May.
 Some years ago Mr. Whittingham decided that he had reached an age when he must give up ringing.
 I remember making a presentation to him on behalf of his fellow ringers.
 Soon after this, as an early stage of our plans for the restoration of the Church, the bells were taken away to Whitechapel ** for repair and re-tuning.
 They were then brought back and rehung in a more modern manner on ball bearings.
 One day Mr. Whittingham tried one of the bells again and found that he could manage it with ease.
 From then on he resumed his customary place in the belfry and so continued until the actual moment of his death for he passed from this life actually in the ringing chamber at a normal Monday evening practice.
 It is a wonderful record.’
 But his life also ended with an error.
 He was baptised Edgar John (not Edward, as the Rector said) on June 17th 1883, but for most of his life was simply known as Eddie.
 The powers-that-be seem to have considered that ‘Eddie’ was too informal for a burial record, and assumed (wrongly) that his name was Edward.
 He died six years after his wife, and it seems no one knew that his real name was Edgar.
 So his tombstone shows the wrong name. (** The Rector got that wrong too – the bells were rehung in situ, not removed from the tower.)

 Francis Edward Robinson is undoubtedly the most famous ringer associated with All Saints Wokingham.
 He moved here in 1908, long after he had secured his place in history as a prodigious and capable ringer – the first person to ring 1000 peals – and also as the founder and first master of the Oxford Diocesan Guild of Church Bellringers, which he served as its first master for 30 years until his death.
 He is buried in All Saints churchyard along with his wife and four of his daughters.
+Although he died long before the foundation of the Guild of Clerical Ringers he was one of the first to organise and ring in peals with other clergy in the 1880s.
 Read more about him ...

-Mabel Vera Robinson (Vera) was Rev FE Robinson’s daughter.
+Mabel Vera Robinson (Vera) was Rev FE Robinson’s youngest daughter, and the only one of his many children who took up ringing.
 She learnt to ring in her thirties, and was 34 when she became a member of the band at All Saints.
-She was the first Wokingham woman to ring a peal at All Saints – on 7th February 1925 and appropriately the method was Stedman Triples, which was her father’s favourite.
-Equally appropriately, Rev CWO Jenkyn (who succeeded her father as Master of the Oxford Diocesan Guild) rang in the peal with her.
+She was the first Wokingham woman to ring a peal at All Saints – on 7th February 1925, and appropriately of Stedman Triples, her father’s favourite method.
+Equally appropriately, Rev CWO Jenkyn, who succeeded her father as Master of the Oxford Diocesan Guild, rang in the peal with her.
 She was neither as prodigious nor as proficient a ringer as her father but she served the band diligently for many years, ringing regularly until the 1940s, after which she became a life member of the Oxford Diocesan Guild.
 She was active in other areas of Parish life, for example as a sidesman, as a member of the Rural Deanery Conference, and (well after she had given up ringing) as organiser of the Murdoch Road Christian Stewardship area, where one report talks about ‘evening bible study formed under the inspiring leadership of Miss Robinson’.
 She gave couples about to be married a copy of The People’s Life of Christ (at least she did in the 1930s, when Joan Blackman and John (AJN) Rance were married).
 Vera left Wokingham in 1965 to look after sick relatives in Oxford.
-She died in 1979 and is buried with her father (see above).
+She died in 1979 and is buried with her father (above).
 The band rang a quarter peal of Grandsire Triples in her memory.

 Walter John Pearce (Wally) learnt to ring in his teens, and became a member of the band in 1925.
 He played a leading role throughout the post-war period, first as deputy to Bill Brooks from 1945 to 1963, and then as Foreman from 1964 to 1979.
 He was more outgoing and forceful than Bill, but he could be intimidating.
 Unlike most Foremen at All Saints, he came from a Wokingham family.
 The obituary of his father (also Walter) said ‘The name of Pearce has long been associated with All Saints’.
 Walter was a plumber by trade, and for many years he was also Sexton and Verger at All Saints, living in one of the cottages next to the church.
 He later lived in Waterloo Road, and spent his final years in sheltered housing opposite the church where he had rung for nearly sixty years.
 The ringers hired a van and helped in this final move.
 Walter died in August 1984.

-Mary Florence Ada Cole was one of the wave of ringers who learnt in 1943, after the wartime ban on ringing was lifted.
+Mary Florence Ada Cole was another of the wave of ringers who learnt to ring after the wartime ban on ringing was lifted.
 She was a second generation ringer.
 Her father George had joined the band in 1901, and her brother Henry rang in the mid 1930s.
-Mary was an active member of the growing post-war band, and she served as Tower Secretary for twenty years, from 1954 to 1973.
+Mary was an active member of the growing post-war band, and she served as Tower Secretary for twenty years (1954 - 1973).
 Even after she gave up ringing, she continued to audit the accounts of the Sonning Deanery Bellringers.
-She died in 2014.
+She lived her whole life at 17 Goodchild Road.
+After an injury when she slipped on ice while delivering milk she switched to an indoor job as an operator in the telephone exchange, in due course being in charge of the team of operators.
+For many years she sang in the choir, and did voluntary work after retirement She died in 2014.